jamesrday/LevyAlphaStableDistribution/README.md

 # LevyAlphaStableDistribution
 We implement a method for generating n random values, sampled from a Levy alpha stable distribution.
 It is useful for Levy adjusted random walks and financial risk modelling.
+As alpha tends to 2 and n tends to 0, returns become normally distributed, so Monte Carlo call option pricing approaches the Black-Scholes formulation (see pricing.c).
+For smaller alphas and longer time periods, the Levy alpha model produces a larger call premium.
+For accurate pricing, iterations should exceed 2 million.